LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 The code uses many of the topics discussed so far in these notes.

-We will add some features from interfaces and discuss the revsion in :file:`CSProj/CSProj` (no 1).
+We will add some features from interfaces and discuss the revision in :file:`CSProj/CSProj` (no 1).
 You *might* use this as a basis of a project....